-- (b) give a true and fair view of the Consolidated entity's financial position as at 30 June 2020 and of its performance for the year ended on that date. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Consolidated entity will be able to pay its debts as and when they become due and payable.
+- 1. The consolidated financial statements and notes, as set out on pages 2 40, are in accordance with the Corporations Act 2001; and - (g) comply with Australian Accounting Standards and the Corporations Regulations 2001; and (h) give a true and fair view of the Consolidated Entity's financial position as at 30 lune - h) give a true and fair view of the Consolidated Entity's financial position as at 30 June 2021 and of its performance for the year ended on that date. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Consolidated Entity will be able to pay its debts as and when they become due and payable.